subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/design_goals.md

 Subnet enables instant cryptocurrency payments between any two people or entities in the world without any exceptions.
 As long as a client can connect to the Internet and to at least one honest service provider, it can pay or get paid by any other user or entity on the network without requiring any third party involvement or authorization.

 ### Robustness
 Subnet is designed in a way that enables a full range of end-user communications and social media apps to be in a straightforward way.
-In other words, Snp protocol is an open low-level digital communications protocol which is designed to enable a wide-range of communications patterns and apps.
+In other words, SUB protocol is an open low-level digital communications protocol which is designed to enable a wide-range of communications patterns and apps.

 ### Scalability
 Subnet is designed to enable communications and social media apps to hundreds of millions of people and entities.
 Its decentralized design of federated service providers is highly-scalable.
 We envision thousands of service providers on the Subnet network.